confluentinc/confluent-kafka-python/examples/fips/README.md

 #### Referencing FIPS provider in OpenSSL

-As mentioned earlier, the above generated FIPS module can be dynamically plugged into OpenSSL by putting this module in default module folder (Refer [this](https://github.com/confluentinc/librdkafka/blob/master/INTRODUCTION.md#ssl) for typical default locations on various OS) of OpenSSL.
+As mentioned earlier, you can dynamically plug the FIPS module generated above into OpenSSL by putting the FIPS module into the default OpenSSL module folder.
+For default locations of OpenSSL on various operating systems, see the SSL section of the [Introduction to librdkafka - the Apache Kafka C/C++ client library](https://github.com/confluentinc/librdkafka/blob/master/INTRODUCTION.md#ssl).
 It should look something like `...lib/ossl-modules/`.

 You can also point to this module with the environment variable `OPENSSL_MODULES`.
 For example, `OPENSSL_MODULES="/path/to/fips/module/lib/folder/`